maverick-yan/tol-node-public/README.md

 ## Disclaimer:
 * This is a template/wrapper for PlayFab with some experiments of other useful/relevant features.
 * This repo may or may not be updated/monitored by me.
 If you want authority for pull requests and I've been slack, let me know~
-* No need to credit me, but if you did, I'd toss you a +1 coder's karma :D

 ## Like what you see?
-Support my game @ https://www.ThroneOfLies.com and I'll call that a thanks ;)
+Support my game and I'll call that a thanks ;)

 ## License
 MIT